 Danielle Piccinini Black, MPH, MBA

 Executive Education Faculty, Carey Business School

-Danielle Piccinini Black is the Academic Lead for Innovation and Human-Centered Design at the Johns Hopkins Carey Business School—Executive Education, and Design Innovation Lead at the Johns Hopkins Center for Communication Programs.
+Danielle Piccinini Black is the Academic Lead for Design Thinking for Innovation at the Johns Hopkins Carey Business School—Executive Education, and Design Innovation Lead at the Johns Hopkins Center for Communication Programs.
 She leads the development and implementation of design thinking research, workshops, and co-creation internationally to address emerging public health and business needs, and uses that experience to enhance her design thinking courses.
 Danielle holds an MPH from the Johns Hopkins Bloomberg School of Public Health and an MBA from the Johns Hopkins Carey Business School.
 She also served as a Peace Corps Volunteer in Niger and South Africa.
 Click here to read her discussion on the benefits of utilizing design thinking as an empathy-centered approach to problem-solving.
-Email: email@example.com.
+Email: firstname.lastname@example.org.